New Telegram Group for SCCM, Intune, Autopilot & Windows 365

 - Intentionally promoting the blog posts from specific sites, job offers, YouTube videos, copyright material etc.

-If you are thinking of joining the Telegram group and promoting your blog posts, please don’t join the group.
-Any member of the group who promotes blogs, advertisements, irrelevant subjects, job offers, etc. will be kicked out.
+If you are thinking of joining the Telegram group and promoting your blog posts, exam dumps, or jobs, please don’t join the group.
+Any group member who promotes blogs, ads, unrelated topics, job offers, etc. will be removed from the group.
 The Telegram group for SCCM, Intune, Autopilot, and Windows 365 is only for technical discussions and helping each other.

-If you have been banned from the SCCM telegram group, and are willing to join back, simply send a request to me and I will approve it.
-If you are currently a member of the group and have any suggestions for improving the Telegram group, please let me know.
+If you have been banned from the SCCM telegram group, and are willing to join back, simply send a request to me, and I will approve it.
+If you are currently a member of the group and have any suggestions for improving the Telegram group, feel free to share it in the group.